simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

 TODO
 ------

-* CSGOptix currently depends on OpticksCore

-  * see if can move it down to sysrap-qudarap ?

-* CSGOptiX with pre-7 : *Six*

-  * review *Six* and its tests : add more tests using very simple geometry if necessary
-  * update *Six* backwards compat machinery to accomodate recent QUDARap developments
-  * arrange for the two "branches" to share more code, eg

-    * can more use of OptiX 6/CUDA interop be made : using alt view of same CUDA buffers

-* CSGOptiX test of recent QUDARap dev both pre-7 and 7
+* CSGOptiX test of recent QUDARap dev with OptiX 7

 * get generation going in new workflow to fully check the QEvent/qevent design